mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I love live comedy, but I've missed countless opportunities to see a comedian perform near me because I'm not on the right mailing list, not following the right social media account, or not checking Ticketmaster at the right time.
 WanderJest was going to solve that.

-My plan was to earn money through affiliate deals with theaters, but nobody ever used my discount codes.
+My plan was to earn money through affiliate deals with theaters, but nobody ever used my discount codes (TODO: link).
 Once COVID hit, I shuttered the site.

 ### [Portfolio Rebalancer](https://assetrebalancer.com/)

 {{<img src="rebalancer-screenshot.png" alt="Screenshot of Is It Keto website" hasBorder="True" maxWidth="550px" caption="[Portfolio Rebalancer](https://assetrebalancer.com/) helps passive investors manage their investments.">}}

-After shutting down WanderJest, I didn't know what to work on.
-With COVID turning everything upside down, I decided to just make a tool I wanted personally: a portfolio rebalancer.

 My investment portfolio is 45% US stock, 35% bonds, and 20% international stocks.
 As market prices fluctuate, the balance of my investments change, so I have to move money around to get back to my target ratios.

-My rebalancing process involves exporting my portfolio to a spreadsheet and then tediously plugging in hypothetical trades through trial and error until everything looks right.
-Why not automate it in a web app?
+This involves tediously plugging numbers into a spreadsheet until everything looks right.

-I quickly put together a prototype that automated the process I'd been following with my spreadsheet and began talking about the tool on reddit and my blog.
-Even though XX people visited the site through my posts, only one person was interested enough to sign up for the free trial.
-They ultimately decided not to buy.
+I quickly put together a simple web app that automated the process and began sharing the tool on reddit and my blog.
+Even though XX people visited the site through my posts, only one person was interested enough to sign up for the free trial, and they decided not to buy.
 After a month, I decided it wasn't worth pursuing and moved on.

 ## Lessons learned

 ### Product-market fit is magic

-There's a term that's popular in the startup community: product-market fit.
-It means building a product and finding enough customers for it to make your business viable.
-When founders talk about finding product-market fit, they describe it in the same breathless terms they'd use to talk about finding true love.
+Finding "product-market fit" means building a product and connecting to enough customers to make your business viable.
+When founders talk about achieving product-market fit, they describe it in the same breathless terms they'd use to talk about finding true love.
 Now, I understand why.

-The first two and a half years of working on my own, I was grinding away to grow little by little.
-Some of my businesses would grow consistently, but the money was small potatoes.
-Other times, I'd [make a big sale](/retrospectives/2020/01/#zestfulhttpszestfuldatacom) but then fail to replicate it.
+The first two and a half years of working on my own, I was grinding away and growing, but it would take hundreds of hours to earn an extra $100/month.
+Other times, I'd [make a big sale](/retrospectives/2020/01/#zestfulhttpszestfuldatacom) but fail to replicate it.

 TinyPilot was product-market fit at first sight.
 As soon as I published the blog post, I knew.

-It's a completely different experience than anything else I've built.
+The experience has been completely different than with anything else I've built.
 It feels like the product drives the business, and I'm just along for the ride.
 There have been several months where I felt like I made critical mistakes in managing the business, and it continued growing anyway.
+It's a good enough match for what customers want that there's still room for huge blunders.

-### There's no shame in seeking product-founder fit
+### There's no shame in avoiding zero-downtime businesses

 I still have a vivid memory of a comedy show I saw at the UCB comedy theater (TODO: link) in late 2017.
 I don't recall anything about the show.
-What I remember was that I was on-call that week, so all I could think about was that my pager could go off at any moment and force me to rush home.
+What I remember is being on-call that week, so my thoughts were focused on the pager in my pocket that could go off at any moment and force me to rush home.

 My team at Google had an "on-call rotatation," which meant that every two months, you had to carry a pager at all times for two weeks.
 If the pager went off, you had to be "fingers on keyboard" within 30 minutes.

-That dumb pager woke me up several times at 2am, sometimes again the same night.
-It ruined parties, prevented me from enjoying live shows, and generally stressed me out for the whole two weeks I was on-call.

 When I left Google, I was unsure of many things about my future, but I was certain of one thing: I'm never carrying a pager again.

-Since then, I've carefully avoided creating any business where an outage would be A Big Deal.
-I wanted a business that let me control exactly how much of my life it occupied.
+So, I've carefully avoided creating any business where an outage would be A Big Deal.

-I learned recently that there's a term for this: product-founder fit.
-While product-market fit is about finding the right product for your customers, product-founder fit is about finding a product that would make you happy to build.

-Around the two year mark, I started worrying that this restriction that was preventing me from succeeding.
-I kept seeing other founders succeed with businesses that promise 24/7 support.
-Maybe there wasn't space for founders who weren't willing to make that commitment?
+Around the two year mark, thoughts began creeping into my mind that *this* was why I wasn't succeeding.
+Other founders were building services that promised to be available 24/7/365, so why should I expect to succeed without the same level of dedication?

+{{<youtube id="otbnC2zE2rw" title="Designing the Ideal Bootstrapped Business">}}

-Early last year, I watched a talk by Jason Cohen (TODO: link), who has launched several multimillion dollar startups.
-In the video, he recommends that solo founders avoid businesses where an outage is A Big Deal.
-He says that there's too high a risk of burnout.
-It was a huge relief to just hear from a successful founder that it's okay to protect your focus and downtime.
+Early last year, I watched the above talk called ["Designing the Ideal Bootstrapped Business"](https://www.youtube.com/watch?v=otbnC2zE2rw) by Jason Cohen, who has launched several multimillion dollar startups.
+He [explicitly discourages](https://youtu.be/otbnC2zE2rw?t=1962) independent founders from building products that are "real-time," by which he means services that must be available 24/7 or your customers will cancel.

-I'm glad I didn't cave to the pressure of a 24/7 business.
-TinyPilot had $40k in revenue last month, but I've never thought once about outages.
-TinyPilot customers run my software on their own devices.
-I could shut down every server and delete every code repository, and TinyPilot customers could continue happily using what they purchased.
+ Hearing Cohen was such a relief and strengthened my resolve to stick with my instincts.
+I'm so glad I didn't cave to the pressure.
+TinyPilot doesn't require me to keep anything online.
+I could shut down every server and delete every code repository, and TinyPilot customers could continue using their software uninterrupted, forever.

 ### Success is more stressful than failure

-Even though TinyPilot is structured in a way that lets me disconnect when I want, actually letting myself disconnect is another story.
+Even though TinyPilot doesn't require constant attention, my brain often forgets that.

 After my big launch, I couldn't sleep for two days.
-I sold my first 13 kits in hours, but nobody besides me had ever tested this software.
-What if everyone got their devices and none of them worked?
+I mailed out all 13 devices to my customers, and I was terrified of the results.
+I was the only person to ever test a TinyPilot.
+What if everyone got their devices, and none of them worked?
 What if there was some horrible bug that destroyed people's servers?

-After I got happy reports from customers, I was able to relax a bit and take pleasure in the success.
-But about once a month, something will keep me up at night.
-A shipment of parts I need will get stuck in customs.
-A positive review will drive a surge of customers that clears out my inventory.
-I'll fill out an international invoice and worry that I did it incorrectly and be sent to export jail.
+After I got happy reports from customers, I relaxed and took pleasure in the success, but every few weeks, something new would pop up to worry me for days.
+A shipment of parts I needed got stuck in customs.
+A positive review drove a surge of customers that cleared out my inventory.
+I filled out an international invoice and worried that I did it incorrectly and would be sent to export jail.

 Realistically, the pressure I feel is all self-imposed.
-A customer has never told me they're furious because I failed to deliver a feature they expected.
 If I'm out of stock for a few days and sell a little bit less than I could have, what does it really matter?
+I rarely ship orders late, but when I do, customers never get upset.
+In fact, when I email a customer to apologize for a late shipment, their response is always to say they're impressed that I emailed them at all.
+So, the standards I set for myself are much higher than what my customers even demand.

 I've been getting better at separating work from life, but it's an ongoing process.
-It's been months since TinyPilot kept me up at night, but I'm still not able to disconnect at the end of the day.
-I'm putting systems in place that let me avoid work things until I explicitly choose to see them during work hours.
+I think deliberately about systems that prevent me from checking work stuff during non-work hours and following habits that let me disconnect at the end of the day.

 ## Grading last year's goals

 At the start of last year, I [set three high-level goals](/solo-developer-year-2/#goals-for-year-three).
 Here's how I performed against them.

-### Earn $20,000 in revenue across my businesses
+### Earn $20k in revenue across my businesses

 * **Result**: Earned $XX in revenue
 * **Grade**: A+